ShuvoTechArchitect/ShuvoTechArchitect/README.md

 <img align="right" height="290" width="1010" src="https://i.ibb.co/dpYhkRP/Untitled-design.png" />

 ### About Me
-As a **Software Engineer** and **Tech Architect** passionate about building innovative web applications.
+As a **Software Engineer** passionate about building innovative web applications.
 With expertise in front-end technologies like React and back-end frameworks such as Node.js, I focus on delivering high-quality, user-centric solutions.
 I thrive on tackling complex challenges and optimizing application performance while adhering to best practices in code quality and development processes.

 ---